 Trial of Patterned Oral Somatosensory Entrainment for Shortening Time to Oral Feeding

-The secondary hypothesis is that the infants in the NTrainer System® experimental group will have improved Non Nutritive Suck (NNS) parameters after completion of NTrainer System® training and improved growth at the time of full oral feeds and at the time of discharge.
+The secondary hypothesis is that the infants in the NTrainer System® experimental group will have shorter lengths of stay.

 |Official Title:||Trial of Patterned Oral Somatosensory Entrainment|

-NTrainer® Intervention' - Infants in the intervention for the experimental group will receive the NTrainer System patterned synthetic orocutaneous stimulation three to four times daily during the first 30 minutes of a tube (gavage) feeding session or 30 minutes before oral feeding for 10 days distributed over a two week period.
+NTrainer® Intervention - Infants in the experimental group will receive the NTrainer System patterned synthetic orocutaneous stimulation during the first 30 minutes of a tube (gavage) feeding session.
+The intervention may be provided up to 4 times daily to achieve an average of 30 sessions distributed over a two week period.

 Device: NTrainer® Intervention

-Infants in the experimental group will receive the NTrainer System patterned synthetic orocutaneous stimulation three to four times daily during the first 30 minutes of a tube (gavage) feeding session or 30 minutes before oral feeding for 10 days distributed over a two week period.
+Control Intervention - Infants in the Control group will be provided orocutaneous stimulation with a 'quiet pacifier' during the first 30 minutes of a tube (gavage) feeding session.
+The intervention may be provided up to 4 times daily to achieve an average of 30 sessions distributed over a two week period.

 |United States, California|